crafttheweb/thelastpickle/_posts/2013-09-13-CQL3-to-Astyanax-Compatibility.md

   		PRIMARY KEY ((id, start), offset)
 	);

-We setup the serializers fro the row key and time series column respectively:
+We setup the serializers for the row key and time series column respectively:

 	private final AnnotatedCompositeSerializer rowKeySerializer
           = new AnnotatedCompositeSerializer(TsRowKey.class);